milena-sosic/EmoLex.SR/README.md

 ### Running the Scripts

-To construct or validate the emotion affect lexicon please ensure that you collected all necessary resouces.
+To construct or validate the emotion affect lexicon please ensure that you collected all necessary resources.

 ## Plans for Future Improvements